vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/vmbc-four-node-one-client-deployment-with-logging/README.md

      LOGSTASH
      ```

-## VMBC four node one client deployment
+## VMware Blockchain four node one client deployment

-The below section explains how to install VMBC four node one client deployment on minikube.
+The below section explains how to install VMware Blockchain four node one client deployment on minikube.

 ### Quick Start
 #### Deploy